 Facelift costs and fees

-As a cosmetic procedure, a facelift wouldn’t typically be available through private medical insurance.
-You’ll usually need to self-fund this treatment.
+As a cosmetic procedure, a facelift wouldn’t be available through private medical insurance.
+You’ll need to self-fund this treatment.
 Facelift costs in the UK vary.
 Costs of different techniques – such as mini-facelift – will also differ.

 Typically, an initial consultation with the surgeon will cost between £100 and £250, depending on where you live.
 If you move forwards with the procedure, you’ll be offered one of the following.